ckelner/metrics-datadog-dashboard/README.md

     ```

 1. Replace occurences of `<< MetricPrefix >>` with the `MetricPrefix` defined in your [firehose nozzle config](https://github.com/cloudfoundry-incubator/datadog-firehose-nozzle).
+  1. _Chris Kelner: This has been done and committed to this repo; using the default prefix `cloudfoundry.nozzle.*`_
-1. Run `import_redis_dashboard [FILENAME]`, passing in the name of the file that contains your dashboard configuration.
+1. Run `ruby import_static_screenboard [FILENAME]`, passing in the name of the file that contains your dashboard configuration.
 See `dashboards/redis.json` for an example.

-To get a JSON representation of an existing dashboard, run `get_screenboard [screenboard_id]` or `get_all_screenboards` if you don't know the screenboard_id.
+To get a JSON representation of an existing dashboard, run `ruby get_screenboard [screenboard_id]` or `ruby get_all_screenboards` if you don't know the screenboard_id.

 # CF Mysql example dashboard